nitrobotics-dev/loco-mujoco/examples/jax_amp/README.md

-## DeepMimic Imitation Learning Example
+## AMP Imitation Learning Example

-This example demonstrates training a PPO agent on the Unitree H1 robot using a DeepMimic‑style reward to imitate a dataset of human walking trajectories in various directions.
+This example demonstrates training an AMP (Adversarial Motion Prior) agent on the Unitree H1 robot to mimic a dataset

-The example leverages the `GoalTrajMimic` goal vector, which encodes target positions, orientations, and velocities of both site and joint states from the expert dataset.
-The reward function defined in the configuration, `MimicReward`, implements DeepMimic‑style reward.
-By the end of training, the agent can walk in multiple directions and rotate around its z‑axis.
+of human running.
+It serves as a minimal showcase of the AMP algorithm and is **not** intended to produce state-of-the-art results.

+The example uses `GoalTrajRootVelocity` as the goal vector, which specifies the robot's base velocity as the target.
+The reward function defined in the configuration, `TargetVelocityTrajReward`, encourages the agent to match the expert's base velocity.
+The parameter `proportion_env_reward` is set to 0.5, meaning the total reward is a balanced combination of the environment reward (task objective) and the discriminator reward (style imitation).

 ---